nervosnetwork/ckb-sdk-java/README.md

 - [CKB-indexer RPC doc](https://github.com/nervosnetwork/ckb-indexer/blob/master/README.md)
 - [Mercury RPC doc](https://github.com/nervosnetwork/mercury/blob/main/core/rpc/README.md).

-### Build transaction with indexer
+### Build transaction by manual

-[ckb-indexer](https://github.com/nervosnetwork/ckb-indexer) is an application to collect cells and transactions from CKB chain.
-With ckb-indexer to collect live cells, we can build transactions easily.

-ckb-java-sdk encapsulates the common logic into a user-friendly transaction builder.
+ckb-sdk-java encapsulates the common logic into a user-friendly transaction builder.
 It could greatly free you from getting into script details and from tedious manual work of building transaction including adding celldeps, transaction fee calculation, change output set and so on.